Naseem Shah: Early career

 After playing tape ball cricket for a few years in Lower Dir, Naseem began his professional journey at the age of 13 when his uncle enrolled him in the Abdul Qadir Cricket Academy in Lahore, where he would be coached by Sulaman Qadir, before getting selected for the Lahore Under-16 team at the age of 13 and later for the Pakistan Under-16 team at the age of 14.

 Domestic career

 He made his first-class debut for Zarai Taraqiati Bank Limited in the 2018–19 Quaid-e-Azam Trophy on 1 September 2018.
 He made his List A debut for Zarai Taraqiati Bank Limited in the 2018–19 Quaid-e-Azam One Day Cup on 16 October 2018.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2019, the Pakistan Cricket Board (PCB) named him as one of the six players to watch ahead of the 2019–20 National T20 Cup tournament.
 He made his Twenty20 debut on 13 October 2019, for Central Punjab in the 2019–20 National T20 Cup.

 Franchise career

 PSL

 Shah played for Quetta Gladiators from 2019 to 2023, in the Pakistan Super League.
 He was traded to Islamabad United before the 2024 season.

+On 11 Feb 2026, the Rawalpindi franchise signed him for PKR 8.65 crore, making him the most expensive player in the first-ever Pakistan Super League auction.